kissu/talk-devfest-stockholm-22/slides.md

 colorSchema: 'dark'
 ---

-# Tasty 3D and crunchy robots 🤖
+# Fun, 3D and ROBOOOOTS 🤖

-They are stealing our jobs!
+Embrace the fun, today!

 <!-- This is a page note btw -->